mksunny1/marksafe/docs/classes/Marksafe.md

 # Class: Marksafe

 The Marksafe singleton class for parsing marksafe text.
-Text should already be escaped and only contain markasfe tag specifies.
+Text should already be escaped and only contain markasfe tag specifiers.
 Text should be the textContent of an element so we simply call [Marksafe.process](Marksafe.md#process) with the element to convert the textContent to innerHTML.